KeturahDev/Raiser/externalProgress.md

 Whats next:
 - component for taking in room pin X
-- fetch GET call for rooms <==
+- fetch GET call for rooms X
-- redux implementation to store room obj in state
+- redux implementation to store room obj in state <===
 - visual representation for being in state: MVP ACHIEVED

 helpful sources: